 Fat cells are removed during liposuction.
 Unfortunately, patients can still gain weight after surgery because the remaining cells can expand and become larger.
-However, patients who adhere to a healthy diet and exercise program will continue to see results years after surgery.
+However, patients who adhere to a healthy diet and exercise program will continue to see results for years after liposuction surgery.

 The amount of fat removed really depends on the size of the patient and their aesthetic goals.
 From a safety standpoint, the American Society of Plastic Surgeons recommends roughly 10 pounds of fat or less.
-Otherwise it is considered a high-volume liposuction, which does present an increased set of risks.
+Otherwise, it is considered high-volume liposuction, which does present an increased set of risks.
 It’s advised to get down to your ideal weight before undergoing a liposuction procedure.